divonlan/genozip/windows/readme.txt

 Genozip is available for free for non-commercial use.
 Commercial use requires a commercial license.

-For bug reports: bugs@genozip.com and license inquiries: sales@genozip.com
+Bug reports and feature requests: bugs@genozip.com Commercial license inquiries: sales@genozip.com

 THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
 IN NO EVENT SHALL THE